GeoMOER/moer-mpg-gife-basics/docs/_pages/downloads.md

 Snapshot status: 16.04.2021 - please check regularly for updates.
 The website is considered to be a reference - the PDF files may have slight differences in content to the pages.
 Please note that some of the media can not be included for copyright or technical reasons.
 {: .notice--info}
-{% include pdf-zip pdf-zip="moer-mpg-rsgi-basics.zip" %}
+{% include pdf-zip pdf-zip="gmoc-mpg-rsgi-basics.zip" %}
 {: .notice--success}